How to Make Sure Your Chimney Flashing is Leak Proof

 What is Proper Flashing?

 Proper flashing begins with the right materials.
-A brick and mortar chimney will only accept certain metals that will not corrode due to wet mortar.
+A brick and mortar chimney will only accept certain metals that will not corrode due to the wet mortar.
 Asphalt or metal roofing must also be considered as part of the equation.
 Aluminum is a common material used in replacing flashing.
 Polyvinyl chlorides (PVC) are also preferred by many contractors.

 Waterproof materials, flexible sealants, and qualified craftsmen can form a superb moisture barrier around your chimney and roof and guarantee it to last.